 - chyo) – This word actually means “kiss,” but the gelateria isn’t trying to get fresh with you.
 The Perugina chocolate company, based in Perugia, Umbria, has its Bacio just like Hershey’s does its signature Kiss.
 The candies contain a mixture of chopped hazelnuts and chocolate, while the bacio gelato flavour is a combination of chocolate and hazelnuts.
 The gelato often contains hazelnut bits in the candies.

 - DOO This is another combination of chocolate and hazelnuts, similar to bacio.
 It’s smooth and always milk chocolate.
-It is the original flavor of the Piedmont region and the historical precursor to Nutella.
+It is the original flavor of the region and the historical precursor to Nutella.

 - koh You know, the ones you used to smash against a table and break into pieces.
 That’s exactly what this chocolate orange flavor reminds me of.
 It is usually dark chocolate with an intense orange flavor.
 Sometimes, it also contains little bits of candied Orange peel.